codlark/cls/docs/Templates.md

 # Templates and Defaults
-A template is a layout file that is read before another, and are useful when making multiple layouts that feature the same elements or other properties.
+A template is a layout file the provides elements that can be reused in multiple layout files.
 A template can feature anything a normal layout can, such as `layout` properties, user briks, elements, even data.
-Anything a layout does provide overrides the template.
+Anything a layout provides overrides the template.
 Defaults are values assigned to properties when an element doesn't assign one, and can be changed with the `defaults` section.
 In this document we'll be looking at templates first.

 As an example, let's look at a set of playing cards.
 For the sake of brevity, we won't look at every single element and property in each file.
 We'll start with a template that'll draw the indexes, the rank and pip in the corner, as well as define a few things important to every card.